 Managed service providers (MSP), or any platform that serves multiple clients at a given time, can be a vulnerability to exploit.
-If a hacker could gain access to a single, powerful MSP entity, then they could gain access to several of the clients that MSP is a service provider for.
+If a hacker could gain access to a single, powerful MSP entity, then they could gain access to several clients for which MSP is a service provider.

 Remote access tools present the greatest risk when working with MSPs.
 IT departments within companies using MSPs should consider increasing security by setting up partitions for remote access accounts and increasing security protocols even within networks.

 As we will see in later statistics, the pandemic has highlighted how vulnerable certain industries truly are.
 Some sectors, like healthcare and educational facilities, have been hit the hardest during the pandemic.
 This is probably because these sectors have:

 a) increased sensitive information,